Christ's Hospital Model United Nations (MUN) programme develops global citizenship amongst the next generation of world thinkers and leaders.

 Its award-winning team debates international affairs at conferences across the country and organises its own for students from other schools.

-The MUN programme at Christ’s Hospital is sponsored by the Amicable Society of Blues.
+The conference was hosted by Benenden School.
+The Model United Nations programme is kindly sponsored by the Amicable Society of Blues.